Staff members share the most surprising things they’ve learned since joining The Skin Cancer Foundation.

 — Becky Kamowitz, Senior Director of Marketing Communications

 “I had too many sunburns as a kid and wish I’d known then what I know now about sun protection.
-I had no idea till I worked at the Foundation that having more than five sunburns doubles your risk of melanoma.
+I had no idea till I started at the Foundation in 2015 that having more than five sunburns doubles your risk of melanoma.
 I’ve also learned that not all schools make it easy for kids to protect themselves with sunscreen, hats, sunglasses and shade during recess or outdoor sports.
 I hope that will change.”

-— Julie Bain, Health and Science Editor
+— Julie Bain, Senior Director of Science & Education

 “When I started at the Foundation, I was shocked to learn that 90 percent of visible skin aging is caused by UV radiation.
 I had no idea how much the sun affected the appearance of my skin, even when I wasn’t getting a tan or sunburn.
 I always thought there wasn’t really much I could do to prevent wrinkles and age spots, and that I would just have to start using antiaging creams once I began seeing them.
 Now I know that by making sunscreen a part of my daily routine, I’m taking action to keep my skin healthy and glowing before signs of aging crop up.”